Dutch inquiry calls for overhaul of trust office industry

-AMSTERDAM Many trust offices based in the Netherlands and beyond ignore international laws and regulations, facilitating money laundering, corruption and tax avoidance, a Dutch parliamentary inquiry said on Wednesday, presenting its findings.
+AMSTERDAM (Reuters) - Many trust offices based in the Netherlands and beyond ignore international laws and regulations, facilitating money laundering, corruption and tax avoidance, a Dutch parliamentary inquiry said on Wednesday, presenting its findings.

 Chairman Henk Nijboer said he hoped the findings would spur parliament into action to reform the industry, given they showed "serious" problems.